convergedmachine/Unsupervised-Evaluation-of-Latent-Space/README.md

-#Unsupervised Evaluation of Latent Space through Off-Diagonal Coupling Noise
+# Unsupervised Evaluation of Representation Quality
+Unsupervised Evaluation of Representation Quality